thinkful-ei-orka/Capstone-3-O-K-A-B-T/README.md

 A PATCH request to the User Router requires you to have authorization by being logged in.
 In addition, the body requires a 'blocked_id' property.
-It adds the blocked_id to the user's blocklist.
+It adds the blocked_id to the logged in user's blocklist.

 A POST request to the Auth Router require username and password.
 If these corespond to an existing account, an Auth Token is sent.